gvwilson/thirdbit/src/fiction/santas/index.md

 Finner turned around slowly.
 The elf standing there was wearing a carefully-patched green coat and a tasselled hat.
-Der steel body and cheery painted face was scratched and dented, but the ray gun de was pointing at Finner looked brand new.
+Its steel body and cheery painted face was scratched and dented, but the ray gun it was pointing at Finner looked brand new.

 Finner raised his hands.
 "I g-g-give up," he chattered miserably.